Telematics Dashboard via Grafana - CAN Bus IoT [100% Free]

 S3 server: The CANedge2 logs raw CAN/LIN data into log files, which are uploaded to an S3 server that you've setup.
 You can e.g. choose a cloud server (AWS S3, Google Cloud, Azure, Wasabi, DigitalOcean) or a local/dedicated server (MinIO S3).
 The S3 server is simply a method of storing your data from your devices.

 Python script: In order to visualize your CAN data, it first needs to be decoded to human-readable form (see our intro to CAN bus).
 This requires a DBC file, which is a simple text file that contains the rules for how to interpret the raw CAN data from a specific machine (e.g. a truck, car or robot).
-The Python script uses our API modules to load the raw CAN data (either from local disk or an S3 server), DBC decode it using your DBC file - and push the output into your InfluxDB database.
+The Python script uses our API modules to load the raw CAN data (either from local disk or an S3 server) and DBC decode it using your DBC file.
+For the 'CANedge Grafana Backend', this process happens in response to user queries in the dashboard, with data sent on-request.
+With the 'CANedge InfluxDB Writer', data is sent to your InfluxDB database in response to e.g. a manual/periodic execution of the script, or upon log file upload (if you've set up AWS Lambda trigger functions).
 Examples of DBC files include our free OBD2 DBC for cars and our J1939 DBC for heavy-duty vehicles.

 Grafana: Grafana is the #1 most popular open source dashboard tool, with 37K+ github stars and a massive community.
 The tool lets you load data from many different data sources and build custom dashboards based on the data.
 There are other open source dashboard tools like Dash, though we've found Grafana to be the most simple-to-use and powerful option available.